islomar/islomar.github.io/_posts/2025-06-08-vertical-slicing-listicle.md

 Every time I arrive to a new company or team, one of the first things that I get myself doing is talking about **vertical slicing**: why it matters, techniques, workshops, etc. And then, I take a look for the n-th time to the resources I have saved in Notion, Drive, GitHub, or my hard-drive (distributed systems have their drawbacks 🤣), in order to share them (because... well, you know, sharing is caring 😄).

-The goal of this post, which I will update whenever I discover more interesting resources, is to have in a single place the main resources that have found valuable related with "vertical slicing".
+The goal of this post, which I will update whenever I discover more interesting resources, is to have in a single place the main resources that I have found valuable related with "vertical slicing".
 Some people refer to it as **story slicing** or **vertical story slicing**: all sounds great to me.
 Personally, I prefer thinking of "story slicing" as the generic term, where we can find "tastes" like "vertical slicing" or "horizontal slicing".

 As usual: this post is for my future me, but I decided to share it in case it might be found useful for someone else 🙏